spacemeshos/docs/docs/start/smapp/advanced_wallet.md

 Go to Settings Screen

-Click on **WALLET** option in left menu
+Click on `WALLETS` option in left menu

 Scroll to until you see account which you want to rename.
-Below account name you will see **RENAME** button.
+Below account name you will see `RENAME` button.

 ![](./../../../static/img/smapp/rename1.png)

-After clicking on **RENAME** button the name of the account will switch to an input where you can type new account name
+After clicking on `RENAME` button the name of the account will switch to an input where you can type new account name

 ![](./../../../static/img/smapp/rename2.png)

-After typing the new name, if you want to save it click **SAVE** or to discard changes - click **CANCEL**
+After typing the new name, if you want to save it click `SAVE` or to discard changes - click `CANCEL`.

-If you click **SAVE**, you will see your new Wallet name:
+If you click `SAVE`, you will see your new Wallet name:

 ![](./../../../static/img/smapp/rename3.png)